Fill out the form below to schedule a demo or call our sales team at

 A successful church brand is one that is easily recognized and remembered.
 To create a successful church brand, you must understand your target audience, list your goals, identify your unique attributes, and develop a plan for implementing your brand identity.

 When creating your brand strategy, be authentic—showcase who your church is, not who your church would like to be.
-The brand survey you conducted will provide your team with a holistic understanding of your community that will help define your messaging, visual identity, logo, and design.
+Here are 5 steps you can use to create your church’s branding strategy:

 Church brand strategies require a clearly defined purpose.
 People embrace brands that are true to their values, just as they reject brands that are inauthentic.
 Your strategy should also include plans to showcase the actions your church is taking to fulfill their stated vision and mission, and to communicate that you’re being true to your values.